Essex County Expungement Lawyers

 Currently, drug distribution convictions cannot be expunged, but small marijuana and hashish distribution (under 25 grams of marijuana and 5 grams of hashish) convictions are eligible for expungement, as well as more serious drug selling charges if a judge considers expungement beneficial to the public interest, weighing the need to keep the record against expungement.
 Finally, those whose expungement was conditioned upon full payment of restitution, plus the required wait time, will be able to seek expungement before full payment, as long as restitution payments continue.

 Waiting Periods for Essex County Expungements

 Currently under N.J.S.
-A. 2C:52-2, only people with one or fewer indictable crimes can expunge their record after six years from the date of conviction or fulfillment of sentencing, fine payments and probation or parole terms, whichever is longer, unless compelling circumstances allow for expungement earlier.
-However, five or more DP or PDP offenses disqualify eligibility.
+A. 2C:52-2, only people with one or fewer indictable crimes can expunge their record after five years from the date of conviction or fulfillment of sentencing, fine payments and probation or parole terms, whichever is longer, unless compelling circumstances allow for expungement earlier.
+However, six or more DP or PDP offenses disqualify eligibility.
 A disorderly persons offense may be expunged after five years.

 Newark NJ Expungement Lawyer can Help

 With the shifting landscape of the expungement laws, you should definitely check with a knowledgeable attorney about expunging your specific criminal record.
 If you want to scrub your criminal record clean to increase future opportunities, we can help verify your eligibility.
 We can also walk you through the process, avoiding unnecessary delay for missing or incorrectly completed documents.
 Regardless of where your case arose, our experienced Essex County expungement lawyers can help you successfully expunge your record in South Orange, West Orange, Verona, Belleville, Cedar Grove, and surrounding communities.
 To discuss your potential expungement, call 201-654-3464 today.
 Consultations are always available free of charge.